GarrettRector/GarrettRector/README.md

-## I'm currently a Junior at GSMST, and I do Audio Engineering for Live Venues and Studio Recordings
+## Mechanical Engineering Major
-* Attending GSMST, and am the class of 2025
+* Attending GSMST
-* I mix live sound on DiGiCo consoles such as the SD5 or SD8
+* FRC 3318 Captain
 * I used to want to go into Computer Science, hence the long list of commits from a couple years ago
 * I also play guitar and drums, and Thornhill is my favorite band atm.
 Support them [here](https://www.instagram.com/thornhillmelb/?hl=en)